 Why do refrigerants need management?

 Many refrigerants, especially “F-gases” which contain the element fluorine, are such good heat absorbers that if they escape to Earth’s atmosphere they add significantly to the greenhouse effect and hence to our climate crisis.
-We must manage them to minimise the amount that escapes.
+We must manage them to absolutely minimise the amount that escapes.

 Gas escapes can occur through bad design, ignorance, laziness, carelessness, accident, etc. Losses can occur in manufacture, storage, transport, filling of equipment, leakage, equipment servicing, and disposal of equipment and containers.